PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 # Creating a cross-platform binary module with the .NET Core command-line interface tools

-This example uses the [.NET Core command-line interface tools][dotnet-cli] (aka `dotnet CLI`) to demonstrate how to create a binary module that is portable across operating systems supported by `PowerShell Core` as well as `Windows PowerShell` version 3 and higher.
+This example uses the [.NET Core command-line interface tools][dotnet-cli] (aka `dotnet` CLI) to demonstrate how to create a binary module that is portable across operating systems supported by PowerShell Core as well as Windows PowerShell version 3 and higher.

-Because the binary module's assembly will be created as a `.NET Standard 2.0 class library`, the same assembly can be imported into both PowerShell Core and Windows PowerShell.
+Because the binary module's assembly will be created as a .NET Standard 2.0 class library, the same assembly can be imported into both PowerShell Core and Windows PowerShell.
 This means you do not have to build and distribute separate assemblies that target these two different implementations of PowerShell.